Dr David Lawson PhD, MSc, BSc

 - Follow me

 I am an evolutionary anthropologist and population health scientist.
 I have broad interests in the family, childhood and human well-being, particularly in the context of the social and demographic changes that accompany economic development.
-Since joining the London School of Hygiene and Tropical Medicine in 2013, the context of my research has narrowed to the study of vulnerable pastoralist (predominantly Maasai) and farming communities in northern Tanzania.
-I have previously worked on projects concerning a range of both European and African populations.
-Prior to joining LSHTM, I was based at the Department of Anthropology, University College London, where I received my PhD in 2009.
+I joined LSHTM in 2013.
+Prior to joining LSHTM, I was based at the Department of Anthropology, University College London, where I received my PhD in 2009

 Active research topics include: the health implications of polygynous marriage, evolutionary perspectives on variation in human fertility, and time allocation trade-offs between children’s schooling and labour contributions to the household economy.
 I work closely with Savannas Forever Tanzania (SFTZ) an NGO based in Arusha (northeast Tanzania) specializing in the evaluation of rural development projects.
 With Sophie Hedges, I am also currently developing collaborative research at a long-term demographic surveillance site in Mwanza (northwest Tanzania) managed by the Tanzanian National Institute for Medical Research.